 Benefits of Working with a CDFA®

 Veralynn Morris, the certified divorce financial analyst (CDFA®) at Divorce Financial Solutions, has extensive knowledge of the financial implications of divorce.
 Drawing on over 30 years of experience in the investment and financial planning industry, Veralynn takes a personalized approach to every case and strives to get to know each client and their unique needs.
-Our firm is proud to serve clients in Frederick, Montgomery, Carroll, Washington, Howard and Garrett Counties.
+At Divorce Financial Solutions, we offer services to clients in the following Maryland jurisdictions: Frederick, Washington, Allegany, Garrett, Howard, Carroll, Montgomery, Prince Georges, Anne Arundel, St. Mary’s, Baltimore and Harford Counties.

-In the beginning of the divorce process, it is important to gain a clear and thorough financial picture of both parties by working with a pre-divorce financial counselor.
-This includes such considerations as analyzing liabilities, developing manageable and realistic budgets, determining net worth and preparing statements, and estimating the immediate needs of both parties.
-Because a CDFA® has extensive experience in the field of financial planning, they will be equipped to help you navigate this process much more efficiently than a lawyer.
+In the beginning of the divorce process, it is important to gain a clear and thorough financial picture of both parties by working with a pre-divorce financial counselor that is a CDFA® professional.
+This includes such considerations as analyzing potential liabilities, developing manageable and realistic budgets, taxation, determining net worth and preparing financial statements, and estimating the immediate financial needs of both parties.
+Because a CDFA® has extensive experience in the field of providing financial solutions, they will be equipped to help you prepare a plan for the present and well long into the future.

 Analysis of Divorce Settlement